Chronic Beryllium Disease

 A second pulmonary complication of beryllium exposure was first described by Hardy and Tabershaw4 in 1946.
 This disease differed from the acute chemical pneumonitis because of the delayed onset, granulomatous response, and chronic course.
 Now known as chronic beryllium disease (CBD), this condition is a hypersensitivity reaction to beryllium and is the major hazard facing beryllium workers today.

 CBD is primarily a pulmonary granulomatous disorder.
 Although involvement of other organ systems has been reported (e.g., lymph node, skin, and liver), the lungs are the principal organ affected and account for the morbidity and mortality of this disease.5,6 In the early stages, CBD may be asymptomatic.
 A positive blood proliferative response to beryllium (evidence for beryllium hypersensitivity) may be the earliest sign of CBD.7,8 Radiologic changes can also be detected on routine chest radiographs.
 Symptomatic disease usually begins with nonspecific respiratory complaints, such as dyspnea and cough.
 Early in the disease process, routine chest radiography may not be helpful.
 Pulmonary function testing early in the disease may be normal or have an isolated abnormality of the diffusing capacity (DlCO).9 As the disease progresses, symptoms become more characteristic for chronic interstitial lung disease (ILD) with a nonproductive cough, substernal burning pain, and progressive exertional dyspnea.
-At this stage dry bibasilar crackles are observed on physical ...
+At this stage dry bibasilar crackles are observed ...